 Some anger management experts suggest the solution is to avoid anything that will trigger your anger.
 But ultimately, that’s not practical.
 It’s like staying inside just in case the weather turns bad, instead of simply dressing appropriately.

-Blaming anger on outer conditions not only doesn’t help, it makes the situation worse by distracting us from the real problem and its solution.
+Blaming anger on outer conditions not only doesn’t help it makes the situation worse by distracting us from the real problem and steers us away from its solution.

 Outer conditions trigger switches in the mind, but they are not the cause of the anger.
 This distinction is very important.
-In order to resolve anger, we must understand it and how it is caused.
+To resolve anger, we must understand it and how it is caused.

 The Root Cause Of Anger